-What Is A Petrol Engine?
-Its Application, Parts and How it Works
+What Is A Petrol Engine, Its Application, Parts and How it Works?

-A petrol engine is a spark-ignited internal combustion engine rather than the compression-ignited systems used in diesel vehicles.
 In the spark-ignited system, the fuel is injected into the combustion chamber and combined with air.
 A spark from the spark plug ignites the air-fuel mixture.

 In this reading, we’ll explore what a petrol engine is, its diagrams, application, parts, types, and how it works.